tseguin715/Online-Purchasing-Behavior/README.md

 The features were a randomly chosen set based on the number used for number of features, and I used 3x5-fold cross-validation (that is, scores are the average from 15 random 80:20 train/validation splits).

-I evaluated models with random combinations of the above parameters and scored them on MCC, precision, recall, and AOC and came up with the following results:
+I evaluated models with random combinations of the above parameters and scored them on MCC, precision, and recall and came up with the following results:

 It's interesting how the results show two pretty distinct clusters for each metric.
 There may be something specific that has a marked effect on model performance, to be investigated in a below section.